openedx/docs.openedx.org/source/developers/quickstarts/first_openedx_pr.rst

   git clone --branch=nightly https://github.com/overhangio/tutor.git
   pip install -e "./tutor[full]"

-If you are using ARM-64 (such as an M1 or M2 Mac), then install this extra plugin and enable it (if you're not, then skip this step):
+If you are using ARM-64 (such as a MacBook M1 or M2), then install this extra plugin and enable it (if you're not, then skip this step):

 .. code-block:: bash